 We have all heard about granite and how gorgeous and durable it is.
-You may have also heard reports about quartz counters (the two are often confused) and how well they compare to granite countertops.
+You may have also heard reports about quartz counters (quartzite and quartz are often confused) and how well they compare to granite countertops.

 What exactly is it?

-This is a metamorphic rock that has been formed from sandstone.
-A metamorphic rock is one that has been altered by energy that can include pressure and heat.
-Marble, for instance, is also a rock of this type that has been formed from limestone.
-Granite, on the other hand, is an igneous rock, which means that it has crystallized and solidified from lavas molten state.
+It’s simply a metamorphic rock that has been formed from sandstone.
+A metamorphic rock is one that has been altered by pressure deep within the earths crust.
+Marble, for instance, is also a rock of this type but it has been formed from limestone.
+Granite, on the other hand, is an igneous rock, which means that it has crystallized and solidified from molten lava.

 Quartzite is an extremely hard rock that is not water or acid-soluble.
 On the Mohs test that measures how hard a material is, it has been given a hardness reading of 8/10.
 This mean that it is harder than glass and can actually cut it.

-It cannot etch with water or anything acidic.
+True quartzite cannot etch with acidic food like lemons and tomato.
 This could be considered as a bullet proof type of worktop that can withstand more wear and tear than most other options.
 The problem is that a lot of people are finding that their countertops are etching when they shouldn’t be.
 Here’s the story on that.

-It’s hard to find and you’ll need to test some samples with acidic liquids to make sure that what you’re viewing is actually quartzite – no matter how convincing the salesperson seems to be.
-You’ll also need to be prepared to pay a lot more than you would have to for one made of igneous rock.
+True quarzite can be hard to find so you’ll need to test some samples with acidic liquids to make sure that what you’re considering is actually what you’re expecting, no matter how convincing the salesperson seems to be.